 Again, on-the-run treasuries are the first issue the government offers of a bond or note with a given maturity.
-After reaching the period of maturity, the concerned treasury switches to an off-the-run treasury.
+After reaching the period of maturity, the concerned treasury changes to an off-the-run treasury.

 Off-the-run treasuries decrease in value/tradability as they pass from one issue to the next.
-As each new batch of Treasury notes is printed, each issue of the older treasuries moves down the line – first issue, second issue, and so on – until the issues are no longer viable.
+As each new batch of Treasury notes is printed, each issue of the older treasuries moves down the line – first issue, second issue, and so on – until the issues are no longer in demand.

 Traders who are concerned with liquidity focus on on-the-run treasuries because such securities are generally in higher demand and therefore, it’s easier to find a buyer.
 Traders who aren’t necessarily concerned with liquidity or fast sales lean towards the more cost-effective off-the-run treasuries with higher yields.